Elm Academy’s Online CogAT Course

 Check out our Free CogAT 5th Grade Sample Course to try out 9 free sample questions and to get a feel for what our course offers:

-Try the free CogAT 5th grade sample questions below to see what the test questions look like.
+Try the free CogAT 5th grade sample questions below or view this PDF to see what the test questions look like.

 12 = ? ÷ ◆